ehcastroh/flask_email_client/.ipynb_checkpoints/README-checkpoint.md

 **Target User:** Data scientists, applied machine learning engineers, and developers

-**Copyright:** Content curation has been used to expediate the creation of the following learning materials.
+**Copyright:** Content curation has been used to expedite the creation of the following learning materials.
 Credit and copyright belong to the content creators used in facilitating this content.
 Please support the creators of the resources used by frequenting their sites, and social media.

 <hr style="border: 4px solid#003262;" />